vkocubinsky/SublimeTableEditor/README.rst

     At the beginning or end of a line, "enter" still does NEWLINE, so it can be used to split a table.

-alt+a
+home
-    Move to beginning of the current table field, or on to the previous field.
+    Re-align the table and move to beginning of the current table field.

-alt+e
+end
-    Move to end of the current table field, or on to the next field.
+    Re-align the table and move to end of the current table field.

 alt+left
     Move the current column left/right.